 Our log management capabilities help you to collect, process, explore, query, and alert on your log data.
 To get your logs into New Relic, you can use any of these options:

-- Let your app's APM agent forward log data directly to New Relic with APM logs in context.
+Use our agent and infrastructure monitoring agent.
+Let your app's APM agent forward log data directly to New Relic with APM logs in context.
 No need to install or maintain additional third-party software!

 - If you don't have one already, create a New Relic account.
 It's free, forever.

 - Have your New Relic ready for the account you want to report logs to.

 - Install a compatible log forwarder.